TheRealKCFan20/BonziWORLD/src/www/memecrew.md

 ## The Meme Crew

-* "those three shits who came on my app at 2 in the morning"
+* "those three things who came on my app at 2 in the morning"
 * [FoenixGamer][shoutout1_url]
 * [Hex][shoutout2_url]
 * kekilia